DVD-99/Advanced-Port-scanner/README.md

 # Advanced Port Scanner
-An application which displays the vulnerabilites of opened ports in a network on a particular operating system.
+An application that displays the vulnerabilities of opened ports in a network on a particular operating system.

 **WHY IS VULNERABILITY SCANNING IMPORTANT?**